sh1ndoo/knowledge2/content/Quartz customization log.md

 >
 > Forcing icons in a row and making a map
 >
-> Tag and folder pages having consistent names 📂🔖
+> Tag and folder pages having an emoji 📂🔖
 >
 > Random page link (logic not mine originally, it's from t-schreibs)
 >